-In the final results, we use some distances from Gaia for 959 objects (the inverse of the parallax or the Bayesian distance).
+In the final results, we use some distance from Gaia for 959 objects (the inverse of the parallax or the Bayesian distance).
 We use the inverse of the parallax because it agrees, to within $\pm 0.07$ dex, with some statistical distance in 89 cases.
 We use the median of statistical distances and Bayesian distances (because the latter agrees, to within $\pm 0.07$ dex, with some statistical distance) in 177 cases.
 In 693 cases, the Gaia estimate is the only available distance estimate.
-Finally, for 1075 objects, the distances are based on one statistical distances.
+Finally, in 1075 objects, the distances are based on one statistical distance or the median of the available statistical distances.
 Thus, the Gaia data are used in 43% of the cases and in some objects we only use statistical estimates even though the Gaia parallax is available.

-In summary, we use the Gaia distances for 959 PNe, statistical distances for 1075 PNe, and the median of one Gaia distance and the statistical distances for 177 objects.
+In summary, we use the Gaia distance for 959 PNe, statistical distances for 1075 PNe, and the median of one Gaia distance and the statistical distances for 177 objects.
 In total, we have distances for 2211 PNe.